 Step 2 - Gain Real Estate Experience

-In addition to the basic requirements above, applicants are also required to have a certain level of real estate experience before they can become a broker.
+In addition to the basic requirements above, California real estate broker license applicants are also required to have a certain level of real estate experience before they can become a broker.
+This is a vital step of how to become a real estate broker in California.
 If you’ve been a full-time real estate agent for two of the last five years or part-time for four years, you’re good.

 There are two other ways to meet the experience requirement: